frontenddogma/web-development-glossary/manuscript/p.md

 Phrasing content
 : The text of an HTML document, as well as elements that mark up that text at the intra-paragraph level.
 Runs of phrasing content form paragraphs.&nbsp;§

+PII
+: → Personally identifiable information

+Pinball pattern
+: A pattern of user behavior in which the gaze of a user, as determined by eye tracking, “bounces around” a page, resembling how a ball moves within a pinball machine.

 Ping
 : A computer network administration software utility used to test the reachability of a host on an Internet Protocol (IP) network.
 It is available for virtually all operating systems that have networking capability, including most embedded network administration software.
 Ping measures the round-trip time for messages sent from the originating host to a destination computer that are echoed back to the source.&nbsp;[†](#w-ping)

 Pinging
 : A colloquial expression for contacting or notifying another person.

+pip
+: The _de facto_ standard package management system used to install and manage software packages written in Python.&nbsp;[†](#w-pip)

 Pixel
 : A physical point in a raster image, or the smallest addressable element in an all-points-addressable display device; so it is the smallest controllable element of a picture represented on the screen.
 Each pixel is a sample of an original image; more samples typically provide more accurate representations of the original.
 The intensity of each pixel is variable.
 In color imaging systems, a color is typically represented by three or four component intensities such as red, green, and blue, or cyan, magenta, yellow, and black.&nbsp;[†](#w-pixel)